By Dr.Venkatesh Tagat, CGM, NABARD and R.Bharath Kumar, AGM, NABARD, Bangalore

 Members of SHGs undergo various training and capacity building programmes.
-At the time of formation, members are trained in concepts of SHG which includes importance of savings, internal lending, calculation of interest, conduct of meetings, maintenance of books and above all financial discipline.
+At the time of formation, members are trained in concepts of SHG which includes the importance of savings, internal lending, calculation of interest, conduct of meetings, maintenance of books and above all financial discipline.
 Training at the time of formation is mandatory because it enables a financially excluded rural poor woman to understand the world of finance, to which her access was denied due to multiple reasons.
-Other trainings, like training on book-keeping, income generation, etc. are only optional.
-Further, these trainings and the regular meetings of the groups are conducted during the non-productive hours of the members.
-Hence there is no truth in the belief among a few that SHG members loose ‘opportunities to earn’ while attending meetings and trainings.
-Whenever, the members attend training programmes sacrificing their opportunity to earn, they are adequately compensated monetarily besides learning a new skill.
+Other training, like training on book-keeping, income generation, etc. are only optional.
+Further, these training and the regular meetings of the groups are conducted during the non-productive hours of the members.
+Hence there is no truth in the belief among a few that SHG members lose ‘opportunities to earn’ while attending meetings and training.
+Whenever the members attend training programmes sacrificing their opportunity to earn, they are adequately compensated monetarily besides learning a new skill.

 Social Impact and Empowerment

 Various studies conducted by NABARD, National Council of Applied Economic Research (NCEAR) and Institute for Social and Economic Change (ISEC) speak in one voice about the paradigm change in the ways rural poor women think and act in the post-SHG phase.
-SHG members could undertake tasks like travelling alone to the next town or city, going alone to hospitals, handling certain amount of money, addressing a forum, etc with confidence in post-SHG phase.
-In behavioural changes, studies found that more than 70% of women respondents reported improvement or even significant enhancement in their ability to face problems.
-Overall findings indicate that the decision making capacity of women members with various SHG activities has improved from pre-SHG situation.
-SHG members were part of the decision making process in children’s education, purchase of assets, marriage of their daughters, etc. Members also reported in changing undesirable habits of their husbands.
-Recent panchayat elections in Kerala brought to focus the active participation of women from Kudambashree project.
-In another instance, while revamping the Public Distribution System (PDS), the Chathisgarh Government entrusted PDS outlets to community based organisations, panchayats and SHGs.
+SHG members could undertake tasks like traveling alone to the next town or city, going alone to hospitals, handling certain amount of money, addressing a forum, etc with confidence in post-SHG phase.
+In behavioral changes, studies found that more than 70% of women respondents reported improvement or even significant enhancement in their ability to face problems.
+Overall findings indicate that the decision-making capacity of women members with various SHG activities has improved from pre-SHG situation.
+SHG members were part of the decision-making process in children’s education, purchase of assets, the marriage of their daughters, etc. Members also reported in changing undesirable habits of their husbands.
+Recent panchayat elections in Kerala brought to focus the active participation of women from the Kudambashree project.
+In another instance, while revamping the Public Distribution System (PDS), the Chattisgarh Government entrusted PDS outlets to community-based organizations, panchayats and SHGs.

 Benefits to Banks